Downloading Brightcove Videos

 At this point, you should see something like this.

 If you don’t see this Flash Player error message, it means Flash Player is still installed in Safari.
 Go back to Gruber’s instructions to make sure you properly removed Flash Player.
+This is crucial.
+The rest of the tutorial will not work if you don’t get this right.

 Enable Safari’s “Develop” menu